Fundamental Theory of Torsion Gravity

-in terms of the module solely: this has to be expected, as symmetries come with redundant information that can be removed by reducing the fields, and because in this case the chiral symmetry is an additional symmetry with one parameter, we have to expect that one degree of freedom be removed.
+in terms of the module alone: this has to be expected, as symmetries come with redundant information that can be removed by reducing the fields, and because in this case the chiral symmetry is an additional symmetry with one parameter, we have to expect that one degree of freedom be removed.
 It is clear that the only degree of freedom to remain is the one that cannot be removed in any way whatsoever, that is the module of the field distribution.

-Because in the massless approximation the two chiral Lagrangians become separable, the two chiral parts are independent, and since in such a regime the Takabayashi angle can be vanished, it carries no information, with the consequence that the Takabayashi angle may encode the information on the two chiral parts relative dynamics.
+Because in the massless approximation the two chiral Lagrangians become separable, the two chiral projections are independent, and therefore the Yvon-Takabayashi angle can be vanished, since it carries no information.

-This is yet another fact that supports the evidence for which the Takabayashi angle can be connected to internal dynamics, giving rise to some \textit{Zitterbewegung} effect.
+This is yet another fact that supports the evidence for which the Yvon-Takabayashi angle can be related to internal dynamics and \textit{Zitterbewegung} for spinor fields.